Skip to Content

 What is the best hair treatment for really damaged hair?

-For severely damaged hair, you’ll get the best results combining protein-rich egg masks with deep coconut oil conditioning twice weekly.
+For severely damaged hair, combine protein-rich egg masks with deep coconut oil treatments twice weekly while eliminating heat styling completely for maximum hair rejuvenation and structural repair.

 How often should I use DIY hair treatments?